agberohq/oja/README.md

 **[→ Learn Oja by building a real app — TUTORIAL.md](TUTORIAL.md)**

 The tutorial builds a complete task board from scratch.
-Every concept is introduced exactly when it is needed — state, routing, components, layouts, forms, modals, search, tables, offline support, and more.
+Every concept is introduced exactly when it is needed — state, routing, components, layouts, forms, modals, keyboard shortcuts, auth guards, the engine, search, tables, offline support, and more.
 No abstractions in advance.

 ---